LazaUK/AIFoundry-PrivateAgents-Terraform/README.md

 Each deployment topology is organized into its own sub-folder containing the respective Terraform files.

+> [!NOTE]
+> These Terraform templates were adopted from the official Microsoft samples.
+You can access the original files [here](https://github.com/microsoft-foundry/foundry-samples/tree/main/infrastructure/infrastructure-setup-terraform).

 ## 📑 Table of Contents
 - [Part 1: Prerequisites](#part-1-prerequisites)
 - [Part 2: Environment Setup](#part-2-environment-setup)